misteridiot/humphry/README.md

-# Humphry - BBC Radio 4 synced to local times
+# Humphry - BBC Radio 4 synced to local time

-A project to create a physical radio that plays BBC Radio 4 time-synched to whichever timezone it's in (so long as it's behind the UK).
+A project to create a physical radio that plays BBC Radio 4 time-synced to whichever timezone it's in (so long as it's behind the UK).

-Built on a Raspberry Pi, uses get_iplayer and omxplayer to download and play the audio respectively, Python scripts scheduled by cron to grab today's schedule and coordinate download and playback.
+Built on a Raspberry Pi, uses [get_iplayer](https://github.com/get-iplayer/get_iplayer) and [omxplayer](https://github.com/popcornmix/omxplayer) to download and play the audio respectively, Python scripts scheduled by cron to grab today's schedule from the BBC website, coordinate download and playback.

 Note: a first project by a newbie!
 To help other as new to this as me I include below all setup notes in excruciating detail.
 I'm assuming you're using a new Pi from scratch.

 ## Setting up your Raspberry Pi

 1. On your development machine download the [latest image of Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).
 Use [Etcher](https://www.balena.io/etcher/) to burn the image to your SD card.

 2. Since you'll be using your Pi "headless" (i.e. without a monitor connected) you'll need it to auto-connect to your wifi on startup, and then you'll log into it remotely from your development machine via SSH.
 So in the terminal of your development machine navigate to the /root directory of the SD card, then open the wpa_supplicant.conf file as sudo:
 > sudo nano /etc/wpa_supplicant/wpa_supplicant.conf